How to File a Wrongful Termination Lawsuit in Torrance, CA

 This guide walks you through everything you need to know about filing a wrongful termination lawsuit, ensuring you're equipped with the knowledge and confidence to take action.

-Understanding Wrongful Termination in California
+What Counts as Wrongful Termination in California?

 Wrongful termination refers to an unlawful dismissal from a job that violates your rights under state or federal law, or breaches a written or implied employment contract.
 California is an at-will employment state, which means an employer may generally terminate an employee at any time, for any reason - or for no reason at all.
 However, there are significant exceptions.